Wondering how to spend 2 weeks in Argentina? This itinerary will help you hit the highlights and get the most out of your visit.

 For a day-by-day Bueno Aires itinerary, follow my guide to 3 days in Buenos Aires.

 The architecture in Buenos Aires is dazzling, and just walking along the streets will make you gasp in delight.
 The Recoleta Cemetery is a must – if a little creepy wandering around tombs.
 Head inside historical buildings like Palacio Barolo, Teatro Colón and El Ateneo Grand Splendid.
-Consider booking a walking tour so you can squeeze in all the key sites.
+Consider booking a free walking tour so you can squeeze in all the key sites.

 Buenos Aires’ love of art and culture is on display in many of its museums, including the Museo Nacional de Bellas Artes and the Museo de Arte Latinoamericano de Buenos Aires.